 We believe that our Maestro System will allow bariatric surgeons to help obese patients who are concerned about the risks and complications associated with gastric banding and gastric bypass surgery.
 We are continuing to evaluate the Maestro System in human clinical trials conducted in Australia, Mexico, Norway and Switzerland.
-We recently received an investigational device exemption, or IDE, for our first U.S. pivotal trial, the EMPOWER trial and began to enroll and implant subjects in the third quarter of 2007.
-As we receive approval from the other institutional review boards, we will continue to enroll patients at our other anticipated clinical trial sites.
+We recently received an investigational device exemption, or IDE, for our first U.S. pivotal trial, the EMPOWER trial.
+We commenced enrollment in the EMPOWER trial at one site in Australia in July 2007 after receiving approval from that site's institutional review board.
+As we receive approval from the other institutional review boards, we will continue to enroll patients at our other anticipated clinical trial sites throughout the United States and Australia.
 We expect to complete enrollment in the first half of 2008.
-We plan to use data from our EMPOWER trial to support our application for premarket approval, or PMA, for the Maestro System, which we expect to submit in the middle of 2009.
+We plan to use data from our EMPOWER trial to support our application for premarket approval, or PMA, for the Maestro System, which we expect to submit in the first half of 2009.
 If the U.S. Food and Drug Administration, or FDA, grants us approval, we anticipate we will be able to commercialize the Maestro System in the United States in 2010.
-As of September 30, 2007, we have implanted the Maestro System in 76 subjects and have one-year clinical data on 11 subjects.
-To date, we have not observed any mortality or any medically serious device-related events that have required surgical attention in the 76 subjects we have implanted with the Maestro System.
-Seven adverse events have been observed to date, all of which were resolved without surgical attention or permanent effects.
+As of August 7, 2007, we have implanted the Maestro System in 70 subjects and have 12-month clinical data on ten subjects.
+To date, we have not observed any mortality or any medically serious device-related complications that have required surgical attention in the 70 subjects we have implanted with the Maestro System.
+Six adverse events have been observed to date, all of which were resolved without surgical attention or permanent effects.